javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 ## "this" is not bound

-In Javascript, "this" keyword behaves unlike most other programming languages.
+In JavaScript, "this" keyword behaves unlike most other programming languages.
 First, it can be used in any function.

 There's no syntax error in the code like that: